4194304/fluorine/README.md

   * Window button order

 __Disclaimer:__
 For hiDPI users, most Openbox themes will have buttons that are way too small.
-For those who still want to change the Openbox theme, I recommend [OpenScale](https://github.com/4194304/fluorine-dpi-scripts), as you can simply feed in the percentage scale you want, and the directory of the theme, and it'll scale it all for you (not perfectly though!).
+For those who still want to change the Openbox theme, I recommend [OpenScale](https://github.com/4194304/fluorine-dpi-scripts), as you can simply feed in the percentage scale you want, and the directory of the theme, and it'll scale it all for you (far from perfectly though!).

 * Font, where you can configure font related things
 * Other, where you can find some GUI related options